志萍的三分田

 plan on something/on doing something: to intend or expect to do something 打算;想要

-heat: pressure on someone to do or achieve something 威逼,压力 (<例>put/turn the heat on:威逼,对…施加压力)
+heat: pressure on someone to do or achieve something 威逼,压力 (<例>put the heat on: 威逼,对…施加压力)

 [Time Lapse.
 Everyone is now eating.]

-Mrs. Geller: What that Rachel did to her life… We ran into her parents at the club, they were not playing
+Judy Geller: What that Rachel did to her life.
+We ran into her parents at the club.
+They were not playing

 very well.